Lambdaspire/Lambdaspire-Swift-DependencyResolution/README.md

 ```

 This way, even as dependencies increase in number, our registrations need not change.
 It's more concise, easier to read, and requires much less maintenance as the codebase evolves.

+## Closing

+If you're a .NET developer who's been struggling in the Apple developer ecosystem due to a lack of decent IoC, hopefully this package will help.
+If you've never built with .NET (or any other platform) before but feel like your Swift code routinely becomes a spaghetti mess, this package might help you wrangle complex dependency graphs and write more SOLID code.

+Found a bug?
+Please create an issue and/or a pull request.

+Got questions?
+Reach out and your questions will be added to an FAQ section.

+Happy resolving!